 (c) OPM is required to retain documents after they have been converted to electronic records in accordance with title 44, United States Code.

 (a) The retirement and insurance processing system does not affect the responsibilities of an agency with respect to employees or Members of Congress subject to subchapter III of chapter 83 or chapter 84 of title 5, United States Code, for the initiation and maintenance of records, evidence, or other information described in this title.

 (b) Agencies are responsible for correcting errors in data provided to OPM under § 850.301.

-An individual who submits personal documents to OPM in support of a claim for retirement or insurance benefits may have such documents returned to the individual if he or she requests the return of the documents when submitting the documents.
+An individual who submits personal documents to OPM in support of a claim for retirement or insurance benefits may Start Printed Page 73579have such documents returned to the individual if he or she requests the return of the documents when submitting the documents.
 If OPM receives a request for return of such documents at a later time, OPM may provide the individual with a copy of the document that is derived from electronic records.